alexdanilowicz/wordfinder/README.md

 ## Future work

 Please make PRs!
-And add to the issues section.
+And checkout the issues section.